simonhmartin/tutorials/ABBA_BABA_whole_genome/README.md

 For example,instead of using the allopatric *H. melpomene melpomene* as P1, we can use *H. melpomene vulcanus* from Colombia (`mel_vul`), which is physically closer and more closely related to *H. melpomene rosina*.
 Do we still see a significant *D* value and large admixture proportion?
 If not, why?

 Another obvious test is whether there is also introgression between *H. timareta* and the local *H. melpomene* populations from the other side of the Andes.
+What would be appropriate P1, P2 and P3 for that test?